Looking for some fun things to do in Halifax with kids? Here are 18 great ideas,

 The Halifax Public Gardens are one of the oldest Victorian gardens in North America and are definitely worth a visit.

-Stroll through the gardens, take in the flowers, trees and ponds, visit the bandstand and kids will love seeing the ducks in ponds.
+Stroll through the gardens and admire the flowers, trees and ponds, visit the bandstand and escape from the busy streets of Halifax for a moment.

 The Public Gardens are free to enter and open year-round, sunrise to sunset.